“Vision without execution is delusion.”

 Inspire yourself and your people with a future that's worth all the hard work.

 A brand's purpose is heavily influenced by its back story.
 That's why understanding the original motivation of the brand - what the founders believed when they set it up - is often a very useful shortcut to uncovering its purpose.
 I say uncovering, because the purpose is almost always already there.
-But, if you have no access to the founder's motivation, look to the current leadership and what they believe.
-After all, people always shape companies in their own image.
+It is the fundamental belief that's been running the show, even if it hasn't yet been distinguished or articulated.
+If you have no access to the founder's motivation, look to the current leadership and what belief has been behind their success - because people always shape companies in their own image.

 The challenge is in understanding and articulating the purpose.
-Something that gives the work meaning beyond financial incentives.
+It needs to be something that gives the work meaning beyond financial incentives.
 Crucially it has to be something people in the business recognise as true.
 If you're making it up in order to have something that sounds good, or will resonate with the market, it won't last - and more importantly, it will have no impact on your business.

 A brand purpose usually starts with "We believe..."

 A clear, inspiring vision gives direction to the business, and motivation to the people in it.
 Using it as a point in the future, a line can be drawn back to the present, and a path plotted.
 Vision directs your business strategy, clarifies what sort of products and services you should be developing, and helps you decide where to invest.
 For a vision to have power it has to be believed, owned, and declared by the business' leadership.
-Otherwise it will have no power.
+Otherwise it will just be marketing fluff - and nobody believes in that.

 Vision statements often start with

 When everyone arrived at work this morning, did they all know what their job was?
 I'm not talking about the tasks left over from yesterday, or the tasks that will be added to today.
 I'm talking about the job everyone, together, is focused on achieving.
 The job of the business.
-The job that if focused on, if done diligently, day in, day out will eventually lead to the fulfilment of the vision.
-Mission is the immediate objective, today.
+The job that, if focused on, if done diligently, day-in, day-out will eventually lead to the fulfilment of the vision.
+Mission is the immediate objective, today, that everybody is concerned with.

 Mission is connected to selling the products and services that best represent your brand right now.
 By focusing everyone on delivering the benefit of working with you, you build your reputation and create an appetite for your next product or service.
 A clear, prominent mission breaks down departmental silos and builds teams across the business.